Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/colour.md

 ## Principles

 Our colour system is rooted in the GLA brand palette.
-The GLA Brand palette consists of 12 different colors.
-Using these colours as 'seeds' the design system defines a set of colors that balance the requirements of GLA brand recognition, color differentiation, contrast and interoperability between light and dark themes.
+The GLA Brand palette consists of 12 different colours.
+Using these colours as 'seeds' the design system defines a set of colours that balance the requirements of GLA brand recognition, colour differentiation, contrast and interoperability between light and dark themes.

+**Note** Throughout the documentation we use the British spelling 'colour'.
+In code we use the international spelling 'color' as this is the accepted standard.

 ### Global colour palette

-The color palette consists of 10 colors, each available in 11 different tints and shades: (color-100 to color-1100).
+The colour palette consists of 10 colours, each available in 11 different tints and shades: (color-100 to color-1100).

-Perceptual uniformity is maintained within each hue in the color palette.
-As a result, colors like blue-600 and darkPink-600 have identical contrast ratios when paired with the same color.
+Perceptual uniformity is maintained within each hue in the colour palette.
+As a result, colours like blue-600 and darkPink-600 have identical contrast ratios when paired with the same colour.

 Colours are availible in two sets specially tuned for light or dark themed applications.
 [See more on theming](/design-system/foundations/accessibility)